Smeltie/Hyperion/README.md

 ## Components

-For the Hyperion you will need the following components:<br>
+For the Hyperion you will need the following components:

 - [TP4056](https://www.aliexpress.com/item/32649780468.html)
 - [MPU6050](https://www.aliexpress.com/wholesale?SearchText=MPU6050)